merikan/merikan.com/content/post/how-to-sign-git-commits.md

 ```
 and you will see the following graphical prompt.
 ![pin-entry image](/files/how-to-sign-git-commits/pinentry-mac.png)
-Enter your passphrase and check Save in keychain.
-Then press OK.
+Enter your passphrase and check the `Save in keychain` checkbox and then press OK.
 You will now see
 ```bash
 -----BEGIN PGP SIGNED MESSAGE-----